Topological error correcting processes from fixed-point path integrals: Known codes in terms of path integrals

 This yields a modified cellulation where the $1$ $xy$ faces are replaced by faces formed by four diagonals.
 That is, the $0$ cubes remain the same, but the $1$ cubes have their $0$ vertices shifted by $+1$ in $t$ direction.
 The following shows the original (gray) and modified (black) 1-cubes:

-The cellulation representation does not only apply to different ordering of measurements, but also to decomposing a stabilizer measurement into CX gates acting on an ancilla.
-Also, we may put the toric code on different spatial cellulations.
+In addition to changing the ordering of measurements, we may put the toric code on different spatial cellulations.
 In this case the spacetime cellulation is based on the cartesian product of the spatial cellulation with the regular 1-dimensional lattice.
+Further, different decompositions of a stabilizer measurement into CX gates acting on an ancilla also yield different cellulations.
+As an intermediate step to obtain these cellulations, we may translate the measurement circuit into a ZX diagram, which is a standard technique in the literature \cite{Gidney2022}.
+Then, we replace every $X$-type tensor with a face and every $Z$-type tensor with an edge.
 The representation of the circuit as a spacetime cellulation also has a practical application: The spacetime cellulation provides a natural lattice on which the classical decoder performs minimum-weight matching, since individual Pauli-$X$ or Pauli-$Z$ errors at specific moments in time correspond to different faces and edges in this lattice.

 Let us briefly describe the general decoder of Proposition~\ref{prop:path_integral_decoding} for the present code.
 We first record the spacetime syndrome until the time $T\sim L$ that we assume to be after the plaquette measurements, where the associated spatial slice of the lattice is a square lattice.
 This syndrome is a subset of $t$ edges and $xy$ faces forming an $e$ 1-chain and a $m$ 2-cochain inside the (modified) cubic spacetime lattice.
 The classical decoder $D$ now finds a minimum-weight set of edges (faces), such that flipping these edges (faces) fixes the $e$ 1-chain ($m$ 2-cochain) to a 1-cycle (2-cocycle).
 It is important to note that the flipped edges (faces) can be any edges (faces) of the modified cubic lattices and not only $t$ edges ($xy$ faces).
 Thereby the fixed $e$ 1-cycle ($m$ 2-cocycle) is allowed to terminate at the square-lattice spatial slice at time $T$.
 To perform the corrections, we insert a 2-gon and a 2-valent edge in between every time-$T$ $x$ and $y$ edge and the adjacent time-$(T+\frac12)$ $xt$ and $yt$ face.
 Then $D$ chooses any subset of the inserted 2-valent edges (2-gon faces), such that these edges (faces) together with the fixed spacetime $e$ 1-cycle ($m$ 2-cocycle) forms a homologically trivial 1-cycle (2-cocycle) that does not terminate on the spatial slice at time $T$.
 At every chosen 2-valent edge (2-gon face), we put an $e$ ($m$) worldline, such that the overall defect configuration is equivalent to the trivial one, for example,